-Chile will issue the notes under the indenture entered into on December 12, 2014, as supplemented by the first supplemental indenture dated as of May 27, 2015, between Chile and The Bank of New York Mellon, as trustee.
+Chile will issue the notes under the indenture entered into on December 12, 2014, as supplemented by the first supplemental indenture to be entered into prior to the issuance of the notes, each as between Chile and The Bank of New York Mellon, as trustee.
 The indenture, as it may be amended from time to time, is referred to herein as the "indenture."
 The information contained in this section summarizes the principal terms of the notes.
 The prospectus to which this prospectus supplement is attached contains a summary of the indenture and other general terms of the notes.
 You should review the information contained herein and in the accompanying prospectus.
 You should also read the indenture and the form of the notes before making your investment decision.
 Chile has filed a form of the indenture with the SEC.
 Copies of the indenture will also be made available at the offices of the trustee.

-On the date of this prospectus supplement, Chile is also offering the new U.S. dollar notes.
-The new U.S. dollar notes will also be issued under the indenture and contain terms similar to those of these notes.
+On the date of this prospectus supplement, Chile is also offering the new notes.
+The new notes will also be issued under the indenture and contain terms similar to those of these notes.
 See "Summary of the Offering-Concurrent Offering."